FernandoFranco/loopback-connector-mongodb/README.md

 npm install loopback-connector-mongodb-mt --save
 ```

+This installs the module from npm and adds it as a dependency to the application's `package.json` file.

+If you create a MongoDB data source using the data source generator as described below, you don't have to do this, since the generator will run `npm install` for you.

 ## Creating a MongoDB data source

 Use the [Data source generator](http://loopback.io/doc/en/lb3/Data-source-generator.html) to add a MongoDB data source to your application.
 The generator will prompt for the database server hostname, port, and other settings
 required to connect to a MongoDB database.
 It will also run the `npm install` command above for you.